 What we do

-- Develops and implements international and domestic climate action policies and strategies
+- formulate and implement climate policies and strategies

-- Implements the EU Emissions Trading System (EU ETS)
+- implement the EU's Emissions Trading System (EU ETS)

 - monitor national emissions by EU member countries

 We lead the Commission task forces in international negotiations on climate change and ozone-depleting substances, and coordinate bi-lateral and multi-lateral partnerships on climate change with non-EU countries.